nickknw/nickknowlson.com/_posts/2011-12-30-transposing-a-matrix-in-io.markdown

 ---
 layout: post
 title: "Transposing a matrix in Io"
+description: Explanation of a neat way to write a matrix transpose function in Io.
 ---

 While doing the exercises from Seven Languages In Seven Weeks, I came up with a